ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 This will apply the network rules to the frontend virtual server instance.

-## Assign a floating IP and connect to your instance
+## Assign a floating IP and connect to your frontend instance
 {: #floatingip-connect-to-instance}

 In this section, you will reserve a floating IP address to your frontend (public) VSI, ping to confirm the assignment and SSH into the instance.